BRING YOUR BIRD IN FOR A GROOMING AND JOIN OUR GROOMING REWARDS PROGRAM TO RECEIVE FREE GROOMING'S

 There are a number of items you can put in your cage to help your bird to groom him/herself including gravel paper, Rough perches such as calcium perches.
 Birds will use these to file their nails and beak.
 Not all birds will take to them though.
 Wings are still needing clipped though if you are going to keep the bird from flying.

 Typically your bird will need groomed every 6 - 8 weeks.
 In some rare instances birds will need groomed more often as they have quick growth of the nails and feathers.
 Others may only need groomed every 8-10 weeks as they are not producing excess nail and wing feather growth as rapidly as most.

-When you bring your bird to us for grooming, your bird is receiving the best quality and most loving care possible from very experienced and qualified groomers.
+When you bring your bird to us for grooming, your bird is receiving the best quality and most loving care possible from a very experienced and qualified groomer.
 We value you and your feathered friends the same way we do our own family and flock and thank you again for supporting

 EVERYTHING FOR THE BIRDS.

 Tuesday through Saturday - 10:00 am to 5:00 pm

 Sunday - 1200 noon to 4:00 pm

 Medium Bird: ( African Grey, Amazon...) - $14.00